buenaflor/KPlatform/README.md

 ## Quick Start

-To start simply create an instance of `KPlatform`.
+To start, simply create an instance of `KPlatform`.
 That's it.

 ```kotlin
 val platform = KPlatform()